(Scroll down for the Prologue from Worthy of This Great City)

 Some additional points:

 The fact that I’m describing known events does not make this an interactive project.
 Don’t email me your brilliant personal theories, political or otherwise, even if you know someone involved.
 I’m not interested in promoting your shirttail aspirations.
-Seriously.

 As this is not a new investigation it’s also not a whodunit, so obviously don’t expect any bombshell revelations – or lascivious details for that matter, all you literary voyeurs out there.
 Any information I have I acquired while responsibly pursuing my profession.

 Finally as to me, you can forget any obvious tabloid suspicions about me being gay or obsessed or vengeful.
 Please realize that I can almost certainly outthink you, even regarding myself.
-And another thing, I consider truth a gift that everyone should just graciously accept.
+And another thing, I consider truth a gift that everyone should graciously accept.
 Everything I share here I give lovingly and with respect.
+Honest.

 Of necessity I skim some hoary old issues in philosophy but I refuse to openly engage; it’s relevant but you’re basically on your own.
-I’ve lost patience with all the learned pundits and their belligerent, self-defeating worldview, the one where we’ve reached the limits of conceptual thought, cleverly enlightened ourselves out of our own minds and into an endless whimpering compromise with no further possibility of real movement, not even a rumor of joyful anarchy to vitalize the depressed present.
+I’ve lost patience with all the learned pundits and their belligerent, self-defeating worldview, the one where we’ve reached the limits of conceptual thought, cleverly enlightened ourselves out of our own minds and into an endless whimpering compromise with no further possibility of real movement, nor even a rumor of joyful anarchy to vitalize the depressed present.
 Except that’s what always does happen, everything wallowing in despair until some disobedient idea lands in an undiscovered corner, random quantum jitters to put an end to the apparent end of philosophy, one compelling thought to disturb the complacent pseudo-religions and redirect all that gleeful academic venom.
 You know it’s got to happen eventually.
 Or anyway I know it.

 Ruth thought she’d found the answer.
 Still does, for all she’s gone coy now, concealing the grandiosity.
 She’s essentially uneducated, of course, but she managed to bestow a thoroughly enjoyable fillip to the towering zeitgeist, to those dedicated professional thinkers and their clever reasoning against life.
 Visualizing herself on some cloud-wrapped mountaintop, some unique edge high above all us pedestrian sheep.